tsg-iitkgp/OnBoarding/TechTeam.md

 The responsibilities of the organisation are as follows along with current maintainers of the project.

-- Maintaining the Gymkhana Website

-- Maintaining the Gymkhana Blog Server

-- Maintaining the Gymkhana Digital Inventory System
+- Maintaining the [applications of gymkhana](./APPs.md) under the guidance of Technology Coordinator(s)

-- Perform and execute technical ties with other societies.

 - Manage and update archival data, and results of various events, such as InterIIT and GC
+- Develop new applications as and when planned

+> [!Note]
-NOTE: As we move forward and create new projects, this document should be updated.
+> As we move forward and create new projects, this document should be updated.

 ## Formation

-The Tech-Team should be formed via the below process by the present Technology Coordinator for his/her tenure.
+The Tech-Team should be formed via the below process by the present Technology Coordinator(s) for their tenure.
 The previous members of the team can voluntarily contribute.

-They MUST get added to Alumni team of the organisation on Github.
+- Add the previous members of the team to `Alumni` team of the organisation on Github.
 - A form should be circulated after the nomination of the tech coordinator.
 An example form for the same is [here](https://forms.gle/9Du4xXSurx6C7dMz8).
-Ask the PR Chair to create a FB post, with content similar to the one in `Posts/TechTeamFB.md`.
+Ask the Public Relations Chairperson to share posts on TSG Social media handles, here are demo posts for the same:  [Technology Coordinator](./Posts/TechCoordiFB.md) & [Teach Team](./Posts/TechTeamFB.md).
 Sufficient time should be given to candidates in order to prepare a CV in case they don't have one yet.
 - After scrutinizing the form responses, interviews should be conducted in 15 days following the form submission.
 - From the interview, 4 to 6 should be chosen.
-This number can be stretched or squeezed at the discretion of the present (and former) Tech Coordinator, and the goals in mind for their tenure.
+This number can be stretched or squeezed at the discretion of the present (and former) Technology Coordinator, and the goals in mind for their tenure.
 - Results should be published via the Gymkhana page (and also mail to be sent to new members) within a week of the interviews.

-- The team should be added to the GymKhana Organisation on Github in the team "Entrants" and later on pushed to a team with more rights.
+- The team should be added to the GymKhana Organisation on Github in the team `Entrants` (create one, if not present) and later on pushed to a team with more rights.

-- The new members should be added to the organisation's slack workspace and they are expected to be active in the same.

-- The new members should add their detail in the "Tech Team Contacts" google sheet after the Tech-Coordinator has created a new sheet (in the same spreadsheet available with the official tech coordinator google account) for the corresponding academic year.
+- The new members should add their detail in the "Tech Team Contacts" google sheet after the Technology Coordinator has created a new sheet (in the same spreadsheet available with technology coordinator's the official google account) for the corresponding academic year.
 - Post the addition of the details, have an introductory meeting with the team to understand their technical skills and goals better.
-Ask for ideas, and document them in a google sheet in the tech cord email account
+Ask for ideas, and document them in a google sheet via the Technology Coordinator's gmail account

+> [!Note]
-NOTE: The selected members should have at least one year of experience of staying in IIT Kharagpur at the time of joining the team.
+> The selected members should have at least one year of experience of staying in IIT Kharagpur at the time of joining the team.

 ## Organisation